transdigiware/blockchain/howto/ibp-v2-deploy-iks-ic.md

 ## Next steps
 {: #ibp-v2-deploy-iks-next-steps}

 - Before you create any nodes, you need to decide on the storage plug-in for your Kubernetes cluster.
-If you are just getting started and trying things out, the default Bronze File Storage that is pre-selected for you when you provision the cluster is suitable.
-No further action is required at this time.
-But, when you are ready to deploy a cluster for formal testing or Production usage, you need to decide on the appropriate storage plug-in for your needs.
-Review this topic on [Persistent storage considerations](/docs/blockchain?topic=blockchain-ibp-v2-deploy-iks#ibp-console-storage) to get started.
+If you are just getting started and trying things out, `Bronze` file storage is suitable.
+However, if your cluster is running Kubernetes v1.17 or higher, `Gold` file storage is preselected for your cluster by default.
+To change the default storage for your cluster, see this topic on [Persistent storage considerations](/docs/blockchain?topic=blockchain-ibp-v2-deploy-iks#ibp-console-storage) to learn more.

 - Now that your console is ready to use, you can go ahead to the [Build a network tutorial](/docs/blockchain?topic=blockchain-ibp-console-build-network#ibp-console-build-network).
 Consider bookmarking the URL of your console so you can come back at a later time if needed.
 Otherwise, you can follow the steps in the [Post-install instructions](#ibp-v2-deploy-iks-post-install) to get back to it from your browser.